 Ah, the pressures of holiday hosting duties.
 There are dinners to cook, beds to make up, and some serious dust balls to tackle.
 But before you get too bent out of shape about transforming your home into Lisa Vanderpump's Villa Rosa overnight, know that the right candle (yes, seriously!) can go a long way toward impressing your guests.

 The candles below all have exotic, cozy, rarified fragrances that will give your home a monied vibe.
 Just light one up while you're serving welcome cocktails, or leave one burning in the guest room before your friends and family members arrive.
 Before you know it, your house will smell just like a five-star hotel — even if your sheets aren't quite 500 thread-count.

 Made in France, this candle is scented with jasmine and soft oriental notes.
 12.29, which created the heady scent, also develops custom fragrances for luxury shops and runway shows.

 With a fragrance inspired by a noblewoman's boudoir, the luxe candle lets off aromas of cedar, rose, lemon, and verbena.
 The gold seal on the glass adds another glimmer of wealth.

 Byredo Tree House Candle

-In a chic, hand-blown vessel, the worldy candle has a scent inspired by a famous architect's tree house in Tokyo.
+Coming in a chic, hand-blown vessel, this worldly candle has a scent inspired by a famous architect's tree house in Tokyo.
 It's also a clever way to get a little sniff of Byredo.
 The Swedish brand makes unisex scents that are coveted by the international fashion crowd, and its spritz-on fragrances go for about $200 a bottle.

 Nest Cashmere Suede Scented Candle